Latest News

 25th Annual ISEPP Conference!

 Don't delay.
-Register for the 25th Annual ISEPP Conference in Marina del Rey, California, October 27-29, 2023.
-We have a stellar lineup and a special treat for those of you who will be attending the Awards Dinner.
+Register for the 25th Annual ISEPP Conference (Virtual) October 28-29, 2023.
+We have a stellar lineup.

 Long-Term Effects of Benzodiazepines